kdgregory/log4j-aws-appenders/README.md

   If that's not important to you, the library will work with version 2.8 (which introduced a breaking change in backwards compatibility).

-  *Note*: due to CVE-2021-44228, the recommended minimum version is 2.15.0.
+  *Note*: due to CVE-2021-44228 and related vulnerabilities, the recommended minimum version is 2.17.1.

 * **Logback**: 1.2.0

   This version is required to support `JsonAccessLayout`.
 If you don't use that, version 1.0.0 will work.

-* **AWS v1 SDK**: 1.11.233
+* **AWS v1 SDK**: 1.11.394

-  This is the minimum version needed to support all features.
-As-of this writing it's more than three years old, so if you haven't updated yet you should.
+  This is the minimum version needed to support all features; if you just use basic functionality, you can use whatever version supports the "builder" for your appender's client.
+However, as-of this writing version 1.11.394 is more than four years old, so this would be a good time to upgrade your dependency.

 * **AWS v2 SDK**: 2.10.0